-The Government is reviewing its strategy on Violence Against Women and Girls (VAWG).
-Tell them to recognise pornography and all forms of the sex industry as a type of violence against women and girls.
+In light of this, the Government is re-opening the consultation on its Violence Against Women and Girls strategy.
+Tell them to recognise pornography and all forms of the sex industry as directly feeding the attitudes that lead to discrimination, harassment, abuse and assault – not only for women in the sex trade but for all women and girls.

 You can complete their online survey here